 Plants receive the sun’s energy and use it to convert inorganic compounds into rich organic compounds.
+Specifically, they turn sunlight and carbon dioxide into glucose and oxygen.
 Therefore, biological activities in an ecosystem require energy from the sun.

-Photosynthesis marks the beginning of a chain of energy conversions in an ecosystem.
-A number of animals feed on the photosynthesis products, such as when goats eat shrubs, worms eat grass, and rats eat grains.
-When animals feed on these plant products, food energy and organic compounds are transferred from the plants to the animals.
-The animals may in turn be eaten by other animals, further transferring energy and organic compounds from one animal to another -- for instance, when humans eat sheep, birds feed on worms and lions eat zebras.
-This chain of energy transformation from one species to another can continue for several cycles, but it eventually ends when the dead animals decompose, becoming nutrition for fungi and bacteria.
+Most food chain examples in ecosystems will also show that those animals that eat producers are in turn eaten by other animals, further transferring energy and organic compounds from one animal to another.
+Some ecosystem examples of this are when humans eat sheep, when birds feed on worms and when lions eat zebras.
+This chain of energy transformation from one species to another can continue for several cycles, but it eventually ends when the dead animals decompose, becoming nutrition for fungi, bacteria and other decomposers.

-Flow of Energy
+Flow of Energy in Ecosystem Examples

-Energy accumulated by the primary producers is transferred via the food chain through different trophic levels, a phenomenon called energy flow.
+Energy accumulated by the primary producers is transferred via the food chain through different trophic levels in a phenomenon called energy flow.
 The pathway of energy flow moves from primary producers to primary consumers to secondary consumers and finally to decomposers.
 Only approximately 10 percent of the available energy moves from one trophic level to the next.

 Principles of Energy Flow